nestrd/Companion-PLUS/README.md

 + Models designed for 3D printing in PLA, an eco-friendly and biodegradable plastic material
 + Open-source and easy to modify project files, using Adafruit's PN532 library for Arduino

+### Setup
+#### Application
++ Download the application from the root of the repository files
++ Locate in your Android mobile phone's downloaded files and install
++ Ensure your phone's NFC capabilities are enabled (Android Settings)
++ Open the application for the first time and name your pet's virtual avatar
++ Transfer game data from the device to your mobile phone using the game card
++ Application can only read game card once per day
+#### Device
++ Check the device is sufficiently charged before use
++ Remove pet's collar and loop through the device's strap
++ Turn on device via power button when taking pet on walks, tone will be heard
++ Turn off device by holding down the power button until LED turns off
++ To transfer game data, use device and hold game card over device until tone is heard
++ Turning off the device resets all game data held by the device!

 ### Warnings
++ Not suitable for small pets - please try device on pet indoors and gauge their comfort before further use
++ Peripheral device casing designs for use only with dog collars
++ Be sure the device is fitted to the pet's collar securely
++ Do not operate the device near bodies of water or during rainfall
++ Do not submerge the device in water
++ Only open casing if device is powered off
++ If the owner or pet appear ill or other adverse effects occur, stop using device/application
++ Do not use device/application while pet is injured

 ## Technical Information
 ### Information on peripheral device libraries and hardware